hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

     - With the Gema XTI binoculars, users can *easily* see objects that are more than 100 meters away.
     - Ben sanders innovatively desiigned the suitcase to fold up easily for compact storage.
     - The dinging room furniture was left *intentionally* in the house because the new owner bought it.

-- 形容词与动词：
-    - Ms. SUto claims that important market trends become *predictable* with the use of data analysis.
-- will be + adj
-    - In light of our recent expansion, it will be *necessary* to hire another administrative assistant by June 1.
-- be + adj
-    - The new location of the Bentler Company is easily *accessible* by car or bus.
-    - Even though Smithton Electronics' second quarter was not *profitable*, the company plans to invest large sums on research.

 - 副词与动名词：
     - At Correia Electronics, we are *continually* researching appliance technology.